ziritrion/ml-zoomcamp/notes/08_deep_learning.md

     * A final CL will usually output a flat 1-D vector.
 For example, our `(299, 299, 3)` image could be converted to a `(2048)` vector.
 This vector is called a **vector representation** of the original image.
 * A **pooling layer** is a special type of layer that is used along with convolutional layers.
 It essentially reduces the size of the feature maps, thus reducing the amount of parameters we need to deal with.
     * Pooling layers don't hawe weights that need to be trained.
 They just apply a simple operation on the feature maps, usually average or max values.
+    * The main hyperparameter in pooling layers is the _pooling window size_, which specifies the area of the image in which the pooling operation will take place.
+        * For example, a _max pooling layer_ with a pooling window of size `(2,2)` will take a 2x2 section of the image, keep the max value and discard the rest.
+This layer will eventually output a feature map whose sides have been halved in size.
 * A **dense layer** is made of _nodes_ (or _neurons_) that apply linear and non-linear transformations to the input.
     * Each node takes each component of the input and applies a linear transformation to them (multiplies each value with a _weight_, then adds all the elements together along with an optional _bias_, the node's own weight), which results in an output in the form of a single scalar.
 The output then goes through an **activation function** (a non-linear transformation).
         * The outputs of a dense layer before going into its activation function are called _logits_.